coq/coq/doc/sphinx/language/extensions/canonical.rst

 read as: “find a class e such that its objects have type T or fail with message "T is not an EQ.type"”.

-The other utilities are used to ask Coq to solve a specific unification problem, that will in turn require the inference of some canonical structures.
+The other utilities are used to ask Rocq to solve a specific unification problem, that will in turn require the inference of some canonical structures.
 They are explained in more details in :cite:`CSwcu`.